noobprogammier/Semiconductor/README.md

 # Semiconductor
 > Semiconductor is a **transistor**, when two values are getting added.
 Which consists two
       numerical values which numerical values follows the base 2 numerical system.
-The first operation is to declear, wether the two items (1,0) is actually disjunction, which follows to mean 1 or 0 means it is 1 .
+The first operation is to declear, whether the two items (1,0) is actually disjunction, which follows to mean 1 or 0 means it is 1 .
 Then it comes to the conjuction, if it is 1 and 0, it will basically be 0.
 It is extremely easy to remember that kind of transistor.
 Then